Nikki Yanofsky: Early life

 Yanofsky was born and raised in a "close-knit Jewish family" in Montreal, Quebec, Canada.
 Her parents are Elyssa (née Rosenthal) and Richard Yanofsky.
 She has two older brothers, Michael and Andrew.

-Yanofsky graduated from St. George's School of Montreal.
+Yanofsky graduated from St. George's School of Montreal, an independent elementary and high school.

 Recordings

 Yanofsky recorded the Ella Fitzgerald song "Air Mail Special" for Verve Records and it was released in June 2007 on the album We All Love Ella: Celebrating the First Lady of Song.
 Produced by Tommy LiPuma, this track made Yanofsky the youngest singer to record for Verve.
 She then recorded "Gotta Go My Own Way" in English and French for the movie High School Musical 2.

 She collaborated with Herbie Hancock and will.i.am on a crossover version of the swing era hit "Stompin' at the Savoy".
 It was released on Kareem Abdul-Jabbar's audio book, On the Shoulders of Giants.

 In September 2008, Yanofsky released her first full-length album, a live CD/DVD concert package entitled Ella...Of Thee I Swing.
 She earned two Juno Award nominations in 2009: New Artist of the Year and Vocal Jazz Album of the Year.
 She also won Favourite Jazz Artist at the 2009 Canadian Independent Music Awards.

-In 2009, Yanofsky calborated with Wyclef Jean and the cast of The Electric Company for a song titled "Electric City," and was part of the music video.

 Songwriters Stephan Moccio and Alan Frew chose Yanofsky to sing CTV's broadcast theme for the 2010 Winter Olympics, "I Believe", which reached number one on the Canadian Hot 100 on the week of February 27, 2010.
 This made her the first Canadian artist to have a number one song on that chart.
 The song was certified "Quadruple Platinum" for digital downloads in April 2010.

 In 2010, Yanofsky recorded her first studio album, Nikki, with Phil Ramone.
 Along with the album-release of "I Believe", it included some of Yanofsky's first original works, collaborating with Jesse Harris, Ron Sexsmith and Feist.
 Nikki was released in April 2010 by Decca Records and was supported by an international tour.
 It earned a Juno nomination for "Vocal Jazz Album of the Year" and won Yanofsky the WAVE Smooth Jazz Award for "Female Vocalist of the Year".